logfellow/logstash-logback-encoder/README.md

+> [!IMPORTANT]
-> !!
-This document applies to the next version under development.
+> This document applies to the next version under development.
 >
 > &nbsp; &nbsp; See [here for documentation on the latest released version](https://github.com/logfellow/logstash-logback-encoder/tree/logstash-logback-encoder-8.1).